darkpalacestudio/manuals/chameleon/manual/04_05_controls_chameleon.md

 #### Generic
 The generic filter type is suited for static placement of the controls.
 It allows for a wide range of q values and can be used to create strongly ringing, almost self-oscillating sounds.
-So called 'zipper-noises' might occur when controls are automated.
+So called 'zipper-noises' might occur when controls are automated at high automation speeds.

 #### State-Variable
 The state-variable filter type is designed for allowing modulation of the controls.
 It allows 'dynamic' placement of the controls.
-The state-variable filter wont introduce 'zipper-noises' but offers a more limited range of q values.
+The state-variable filter wont introduce any 'zipper-noises' but offers a more limited range of q values.
 <span class="spacer"/>
 <div class="pb"></div>